Goal 1: End poverty in all its forms everywhere

 Bread 'N Bowls is an awareness-raising event focused on combating violence and poverty that takes place every spring in Morris, MN.
 UMN-Morris art student along with Morris area art students and artists donate ceramic bowls, and area organizations and businesses provide soup, bread, and desserts.

 Critical Conversations at the Robert J. Jones Urban Research and Outreach-Engagement Center (UROC) is a series of public discussions that bring together scholars, activists, historians, artists, and community leaders who address urban issues and ideas.
-In 2023, they included a series on "Demystifying Our Energy System" which can be watched on youtube.
+Recently, included a series on "Opioid Geographies" and "Demystifying Our Energy System."

 Neighborhoods Now! is an innovative community educational series developed to strengthen the work of individuals and organizations working in neighborhoods so they can organize, build power to change systems, build organizations whose leadership is reflective of the community, and build diverse and effective cross cultural collaborations.
-In 2023, they hosted their first in-person session since 2019!
+In-person spring and fall programming resumed in 2023.

 Collaborating on Community-Led Anti-Poverty Programming

 Northside Achievement Zone (NAZ) is focused on ending generational poverty and building a culture of achievement in North Minneapolis.
 By collaborating with partner organizations, schools (including the UMN), and parents NAZ seeks to develop a pipeline where all low-income children of color graduate from high school college- and career-ready.
-As of 2023, several UMN experts are members of the NAZ board
+As of 2024, several UMN experts are members of the NAZ board.

 Partnering with Local Governments to Address Poverty